ronin-rb/ronin-gen/README.txt

 == LICENSE:

-Ronin Gen - A Ruby library for Ronin that provides various Generators for Ronin.
+Ronin Gen - A Ruby library for Ronin that provides various generators.

 Copyright (c) 2009 Postmodern (postmodern.mod3 at gmail.com)